UK Modern Slavery Act

 The following initiatives help us to identify and mitigate the risk of modern slavery:

-• we continue to maintain a dedicated compliance email account that enables employees to report any concerns, including concerns regarding modern slavery.
+• we continue to maintain a dedicated compliance email account that enables our employees and third party stakeholders to report any concerns, including concerns regarding modern slavery.

-• our global ethics hotline provides a further channel for employees to report any concerns online or by phone, including concerns regarding modern slavery;
+• our global ethics hotline provides a further channel for employees and third party stakeholders to report any concerns online or by phone, including concerns regarding modern slavery;

 Looking Forward

-We continue to evaluate ways to heighten awareness of modern slavery concerns.
-We also continue to examine potential processes that identify, prevent, and address the risk of modern slavery in our supply chains, continuing to make incremental improvements.
+Therefore, we continue to evaluate ways to heighten awareness of modern slavery concerns including the provision of practical and tailored training courses for new employees.
+We also continue to examine potential processes that identify, prevent, and address the risk of modern slavery in our supply chain, making incremental improvements throughout the course of every year.